spintronic-computing-group/spnc/notebooks/SPNC-rundown/SPNC-rundown.md

 **Questions we're interested in considering:**
 - How can we quantify non-linearity of res (or input function)?
 How does this work with generic resevoirs?
 - What is the effect of oscilatory inputs?
-- Bring in micromagnetics
-- Look at CHARK framework for charecterising the reservoir

 ## Outlook